Concubine Mao: Kangxi era

 The future Concubine Mao was born in 1677.
 In 1694, she entered a residence of Prince Yong of the First Rank, Yinzhen as a mistress.
 On 10 April 1694, she gave birth to first princess, who would die prematurely in May 1694.
 On 8 January 1707, she gave birth to third princess, who would die prematurely in February 1707.

 Yongzheng era

 The Kangxi Emperor died on 20 December 1722 and was succeeded by Yinzhen, who was enthroned as the Yongzheng Emperor.
 The same year, Lady Song was conferred the title "Concubine Mao" (懋嫔; "mao" meaning "exquisite").
-She was described as kind-hearted person and competent supervisor.
+She was described as a kind-hearted person and competent supervisor.
 She remained childless during Yongzheng era and was never promoted.
 Concubine Mao died in November 1730.
-Her coffin was temporarily placed in Tiancun Immortal palace and later interred at Tai Mausoleum of the Western Qing tombs.
+Her coffin was temporarily placed in Tiancun Immortal Palace and later interred at Tai Mausoleum of the Western Qing tombs.